samanthaannalger/AlgerProjects/Protocols/Bumble Bee Extraction Standard Protocol.md

 1. Label RNeasy spin column tubes for each specimen.
 2. Use pipette to mix bee, buffer, and ethanol solution (crude extraction) 5-6 times before drawing up 700ul and moving into corresponding spin column.
 3. Place crude extraction back on ice to be placed in freezer.
-4. Centrifuge spin columns for 1 minute at high speed then discard flow-through into small beaker.
+4. Centrifuge spin columns for **1 minute** at high speed then discard flow-through into small beaker.
-5. Add 700ul of Buffer RW1 to spin column, centrifuge for 1 min at high speed and discard flow-through into small beaker.
+5. Add **700ul of Buffer RW1** to spin column, centrifuge for **1 min** at high speed and discard flow-through into small beaker.
-6. Add 500ul Buffer RPE to spin column, centrifuge for 1 min at high speed and discard flow-through into small beaker.
+6. Add **500ul Buffer RPE** to spin column, centrifuge for **1 min** at high speed and discard flow-through into small beaker.
-7. Add 500ul Buffer RPE to spin column, centrifuge for 2 min at high speed and discard flow-through into small beaker.
+7. Add **500ul Buffer RPE** to spin column, centrifuge for **2 min** at high speed and discard flow-through into small beaker.
 Discardbeaker contents down sink.
-8. Transfer spin columns into new 2ml tubes and spin at high speed for 1 min.
+8. Transfer spin columns into new 2ml tubes and spin at high speed for **1 min**.
 Discard old 2ml tubes.
 9. Assemble new 1.5ml tubes and cut off lids.Transfer spin columns to 1.5ml tubes.
-10. Add 50ul of RNase-free water directly to the spin column membrane without touching the membrane.
-Centrifuge for 1 min.
+10. Add 50ul of RNase-free water directly to the spin column membrane without touching the membrane. **Centrifuge for 1 min**.
 Do NOT discard flow-through.
 11. Label 0.5ml tubes with corresponding lab ID #s.
 12. Pipette flow through from 1.5ml tubes into corresponding 0.5ml tubes and immediately place on ice.
 Discard spin columns and their tubes.
 13. Take 0.5ml tubes up to nanodrop.